Mandated Reporting Requirements: A Track for Georgia Medical Professionals

 face Early childhood training approval

-Certain individuals in Georgia are required by state statutes to report suspected child abuse and neglect.
-There is a system in place to intervene on behalf of children who may be abused or neglected and to secure their safety.
+Certain individuals in Georgia are required by state statutes to report suspected child abuse.
+There is a system in place to intervene on behalf of children who may be abused and to secure their safety.
 In order for this system to function, however, someone must first identify and refer the children who might be in need of protection.

 This course was written specifically for medical professionals (like doctors and nurses) in frequent contact with children.
 Medical professionals will learn about their legal responsibility to report suspected abuse and neglect.Not all courses are approved for early care and education in every state.
 Please check State and CEU Approvals page for details.